squinkylabs/SquinkyVCV/docs/sq.md

 **Tempo** determines the tempo when the Clock Rate is set to internal.

 **Run/Stop** button that changes color to  indicate when it's running.
-The runs state is controlled from this button, as well as the external run input.
+The run state is controlled from this button, as well as the external run input.
 Either of them can start and stop the sequencer.
 This button is modeled on the run button in "Clocked", from Impromptu Modular.

 **Scroll mode** button enabled scrolling while running.